 The line between information security and compliance is becoming more blurry.
 Being compliant is not going to be enough when it comes to cyber-attacks.
 These new rules have yet to be enacted, and they are, at the very least vague.
 But the point is that you need to mitigate the present and future risks to your business.

 Encryption and failover are great ways to protect from data theft, but they don’t go far enough to protect from spear phishing attacks or other social engineering tactics.
 This is where security training for employees can come in handy, but this only goes so far.
 Frequently testing your users to ensure that they don’t fall for phishing attacks is another way to raise awareness.

 Encryption also doesn’t help with backdoors, such as the Eternal Blue backdoor that was used in Wannacry or attacks like NotPetya that spread via hacked update servers.
 These vulnerabilities give hackers a way into your networks by attacking a known (or unknown) vulnerability.
 Keeping your software up to date is an obvious way to protect your business data, but you can go a step further with penetration testing.

 Use Hardened Platforms to Maximize Protection

 Another way to protect critical data is to avoid using unencrypted email and anonymous FTP servers.
 These FTP servers can act as launch pad for attacks and do very little to secure data besides basic username and password credentials.
-Additionaly, any of these solutions send clear text over the wire which leaves you vulnerble to man-in-the-middle attacks.
+Additionally, any of these solutions send clear text over the wire which leaves you vulnerable to man-in-the-middle attacks.
 Replacing unsecure systems such as basic FTP with a secure file transfer solution, such as MOVEit Transfer, can add a strong layer of encryption.